Ryan1729/foxbook-setup/README.md

 rc-service wpa_supplicant start
 ```

-This script adds a non-root user.
+This script performs miscellaneous setup that is easier to perform as root, including attempting to make sure wireless
+internet access will work on the next boot.
+This sctipt also adds a non-root user with a name based on the second parameter.

 ```
 foxbook-setup 0 myuser | ash